sc0ttkclark/wp-post-locking/README.md

 If you are using the form on the singular page and someone else takes control from the WP Dashboard area (/wp-admin/), the notice will be displayed within 15 seconds and the form will be hidden from view.

+If you are using the integration on a list view and someone else takes control of a post, the notice will be displayed within 15 seconds.

 ### Can I filter what text is shown for the display name or role?

 Yes!
 Just add a filter on